P4tR0L/10x-cards/.ai/api-plan.md

 #### Implementation Details:

 1. **Frontend Authentication:**
-   - Use Supabase Auth SDK for all authentication operations (sign up, sign in, sign out, password reset)
+   - Use Supabase Auth SDK for all authentication operations (sign up, sign in, sign out)
    - The SDK automatically manages JWT tokens and refresh tokens
    - No custom authentication endpoints are needed